• Skip to primary navigation

 • Preheat your oven to 180℃ (160℃ for fan ovens) and line an 8x10-inch baking tin.

 • In a large bowl, cream together the butter and sugar then stir in the vanilla extract.
-An electric hand whisk is handy for this.

 • Transfer the batter to your lined tin and spread it out evenly.
 Bake for 25-30 minutes, until a toothpick comes out clean.